 Apple is focusing on “handpicked” games for Apple Arcade, so there’s little doubt that the library will be much smaller than the wider App Store.

-Will I be able to buy Apple Arcade games individually from the regular App Store if I don’t want to pay the subscription?
+Am I able to buy Apple Arcade games individually from the regular App Store if I don’t want to pay the subscription?

 Are there demos for Apple Arcade games?

-Will I be able to keep playing Apple Arcade games if I decide to stop subscribing to Apple Arcade?
+Am I able to keep playing Apple Arcade games if I decide to stop subscribing to Apple Arcade?

-Can you use controllers with Apple Arcade games?
+Can I use controllers with Apple Arcade games?

 Yes.
-In additional to traditional MFi (Made for iOS) controllers, you'll also be able to pair some specific Bluetooth controllers for both the PlayStation 4 and Xbox One with either your iPhone, iPad, or Apple TV.
-Since many Apple Arcade games will also be playable on Mac and Apple TV (where controller support is more common), it’s possible that the majority of games will support them.
+In additional to traditional MFi (Made for iOS) controllers, you can pair some specific Bluetooth controllers for both the PlayStation 4 and Xbox One with either your iPhone, iPad, or Apple TV.
+Since many Apple Arcade games are playable on Mac and Apple TV (where controller support is more common), it’s possible that the majority of games will support them.
+Here's a list of all the Apple Arcade games known to support controllers.

 Is Apple doing anything to assist with the development of games on Apple Arcade?

 Yes.
 The extent of Apple’s participation isn’t clear (and I’m sure it varies per title), but Apple says it’s “contributing to the development costs and working closely with creators to bring the games to life.”

-What are all the games announced for Apple Arcade so far?
+What games have been released for Apple Arcade so far?